venkatkrishna133/Wkart-E-commerce/README.md

 - **Kotlin**: The primary programming language.
 - **Android Jetpack Components**: Used for modern and efficient app architecture.
-- **Firebase/Backend Service**: For user authentication and database management.
 - **Payment Gateway API**: To enable secure transactions.
 - **Glide**: For efficient image loading.
 - **MVVM Architecture**: Ensuring separation of concerns and easier scalability.